BreckenSchwartz/BreckenSchwartz/README.md

-# Hi 👋, I'm Debbie Johnson
+# Hi 👋, I'm Brecken Schwartz
 ## About Me

-- 🏦 I'm currently working for a state college in Nebraska teaching computer programming
+- 🏦 I'm currently going to school at Wayne State College

-- 📚 I’m studing to complete my Python certifications
+- 📚 I’m studing to get a degree in cybersecurity and networking

-- 🤔 I use daily .java, .cpp, .py, .sql

-- 👨🏻‍💻 Love programming and resolving problems

-- 🧠 I like to learn something new
+- 👨🏻‍💻 I love going to they gym and playing pickle ball with friends

-- 📫 How to reach me **dejohns2@wsc.edu**
+- 📫 How to reach me brschw07@wsc.edu

-- 💬 Connect?
-Lets get social @ **https://www.linkedin.com/in/dljohnson1234/**

-I have held numerous IT positions including software analyst and project management for world market leaders.
-I have a wide range of technology experience ranging from microcomputer support to programming in numerous languages utilizing a variety of databases and hardware platforms.
+I have a goal to get my degree and have fun while doing so.
+I love hanging out with friends and playing sports.

 ### Education